 Under the EPA 1990 section statutory nuisance, you have the responsibility not to cause statutory nuisance which can be classed as accumulation of refuse, leading to smells or leaving the premises in a state deemed prejudicial to health or a "nuisance".
 This is open to individual interpretation by the complaining party but there is no need to horde any cooking fats with our minimum collection level of 80 litres for a free vegetable oil collection.
 Any complaints of this nature will be investigated by your local environmental health officer and enforced locally.

-Solway will Also arrange to have a larger drum dropped to you premises for waste oil storage purposes if you have smaller five litre containers or oils in poor condition drums.
+Solway will Also arrange to have a larger drum dropped to you premises for oil storage if you have smaller five litre containers or oils in poor condition drums.
 Do not take chances there is no need call us now on 01387730666 to remove any chance of non compliance.

 Is Cooking Oil A Hazardous Waste?

-Unlike our free waste oil collection for any mineral oils cooking oil collection and the disposal of vegetable oils there are no hazardous waste regulations that apply you do still have your own duty of care requirements to be aware of.
+Unlike our waste oil collection for any mineral oils cooking oil collection and the disposal of vegetable oils there are no hazardous waste regulations that apply you do still have your own duty of care requirements to be aware of.

 Other aspects arising from your duty of care when transferring waste cooking oils